 Remember, especially a thought there in verse 34—"Who ever was God's counselor?"

 Now add an Old Testament witness to this.

 Isaiah 40:13-14 Who has directed the Spirit of the LORD, or being his counselor has taught him?
 With whom took he counsel, and who instructed him, and taught him in the path of judgment, and taught him knowledge, and showed to him the way of understanding?

-Let's think of what these concepts—these five verses here—in relation to what it also says in Psalm 139.
+Let us think of what these concepts—these five verses here—in relation to what it also says in Psalm 139.
 David shows in Psalm 139 that God knows everything about David.
-He said, "Where can I go from your spirit?
-Whether from the bottom of the ocean [I'm paraphrasing] or way up in the heavens, God knows our thoughts."
-So He's aware, isn't He?
-He's aware of everything, and nobody can counsel Him.
+He said, "Where can I go from Your Spirit?
+Whether from the bottom of the ocean [I am paraphrasing] or way up in the heavens, God knows our thoughts."
+So He is aware, is He not?
+He is aware of everything, and nobody can counsel Him.

-Do you think there is anything that He doesn't already know about you?
+Do you think there is anything that He does not already know about you?
 Is there anything that you can bring to Him in prayer and counsel Him about?
-Let's stretch it a little bit further.
-Since He knows what's going on in our life, and says He knows our thoughts from afar off, He knows our "down sittings and our uprising"—He knows everything about us—is it possible then that He has already seen what has taken place in our life and has already decided before we even think about praying.
+Let us stretch it a little bit further.
+Since He knows what is going on in our life, and says He knows our thoughts from afar off, He knows our "down sittings and our uprising"—He knows everything about us—is it possible then that He has already seen what has taken place in our life and has already decided before we even think about praying?